Langton's ant: Extension to multiple states

 A further extension of Langton's ants is to consider multiple states of the Turing machine – as if the ant itself has a color that can change.
 These ants are called turmites, a contraction of "Turing machine termites".
 Common behaviours include the production of highways, chaotic growth and spiral growth.

 Extension to multiple ants

 Multiple Langton's ants can co-exist on the 2D plane, and their interactions give rise to complex, higher-order automata that collectively build a wide variety of organized structures.

 There are different ways of modelling their interaction and the results of the simulation may strongly depend on the choices made.

-One may choose that all the ants sitting on the same square simultaneously make the same change to the tape.
-There is a YouTube video showing the simulation of such multiple ant interactions.
-Also there exists family of colonies which is absolute oscillator with linear period 4(8n+3).

 Multiple turmites can co-exist on the 2D plane as long as there is a rule that defines what happens when they meet.
 Ed Pegg, Jr. considered ants that can turn for example both left and right, splitting in two and annihilating each other when they meet.